 - Get advanced integration with Twitter and Facebook.

 - Switch the order of messages in tickets between chronological or reverse chronological.

 - "Undo send" within the first 10 seconds after you send out a ticket.

 - Set up custom email servers.

 But perhaps the best upgrade is that you can integrate with many of the available Freshdesk apps.
-For example, you can use ChannelReply to answer eBay and Amazon messages.
-This also means you can use eBay and Amazon order data in placeholders for canned responses, and otherwise make ecommerce support way easier.
+For example, you can use ChannelReply to answer eBay, Amazon and Walmart messages.
+This also means you can use eBay, Amazon and Walmart order data in placeholders for canned responses, and otherwise make ecommerce support way easier.